 My girls couldn’t understand why I was so upset.
-Their normally “together” mom was falling apart at the seams over a parakeet, and honestly, I couldn’t understand it myself.
+Their normally “together” mom was unraveling at the seams over a parakeet, and honestly, I couldn’t understand it myself.

 I mean.
-My GOD, I love my pets, but I wasn’t this upset over our beloved 14-year-old goldfish dying.
+My GOD, I love my pets, but I wasn’t this upset over the death of our beloved 14-year-old goldfish, Lucy.

-Even as I was struck with grief, I still was working through the Minimalist challenge, dutifully getting rid of or donating the number of items needed each day, then heading to Goodwill each Sunday to give away the items I had amassed by the end of the week.
+Even though I was bereaved, I continued with the Minimalist challenge, faithfully getting rid of or donating the number of items required each day, then heading to Goodwill each Sunday to give away the goods I had accumulated by the end of the week.

-I had told Mike that I had no idea how I was going to find 31 items to give away on the 31st and he would joke about how I would find 29?
-How would I find 30?
-Somehow I never fixated on those numbers, always only focused on 31 items on the 31st.
+I had told Mike I had no idea how I was going to locate 31 items to give away on the 31st, and he joked about how would I find 29?
+Where would I find 30?
+Somehow I never fixated on those numbers, always focusing on 31 items on the 31st.

-The day after Joy flew out the door, Ani (unaware of her influence on any of the above) messaged me on Facebook asking me a series of questions that would lead to a message on the following Monday morning:
+Ani (unaware of her influence on any of the above) messaged me on Facebook the day after Joy flew away, asking me a series of questions that would lead to a message on the following Monday morning:

-Ani was checking in on me because this time, it was me who was the one who was quiet.
+Ani was checking in on me because I was the one who was quiet this time.

-The video she was referring to was a Cameo she had ordered for me from Anthony Michael Hall, talking to me.
+The video she was referring to was a Cameo she had booked from Anthony Michael Hall, in which he was speaking to me.

-In the video, he gives out his email address, so I wasn’t too comfortable sharing it.
-I’m not sure it’s public knowledge or not, but I will not be the one to share it.
-BUT I took screenshots of my reactions because it was too good not to share with all of you.
+Because he gives out his email address, I am not comfortable sharing it.
+I’m not sure it’s public information or not, but I’m not going to reveal it.
+BUT I grabbed screenshots of my reactions since they were too good not to share with all of you.

-My sweet friend Ani had sent me a video of Anthony Michael Hall telling me the following things after she had told him about some background:
+My sweet friend Ani had sent me a video of Anthony Michael Hall telling me the following things after she had told him about some background information:

-He wished me all the best for my book project (the same book project that she had encouraged me to write).
+He “wished me all the best for my book project” (the same book project Ani had encouraged me to write).

-Ani had asked for someone to video me watching it because she really wanted to see my reaction to watching it but the fact that she had said, ” I wish someone had recorded me watching it” was so special to me.
+Ani had requested that someone record me watching it because she really wanted to see my reaction, but the fact that Ani had said, ” I wish someone had recorded me watching it” was really special to me.

 I even said to my mom later that day, “I feel like Joy had something to do with this”.

-I love how my Universe was so full of Ani and Joy and all of you guys and connectedness on this day.
-I felt so surrounded in the best possible way.
+On this day, my Universe was so full of Ani and Joy and all of you guys and connectivity.
+I felt so surrounded in the best way possible.

-I shared this video on my personal Instagram account and later that day, a friend of mine commented on the hat I was wearing.
+I posted this video to my personal Instagram account, and later that day, a friend of mine commented on the hat I was wearing.
 My Chasing Joy hat.
-I had purchased it (also in July) purely on “accident” at Hobby Lobby while getting a birthday present for a friend.
-I simply loved it and didn’t connect it to my sweet bird child.
-I just liked the saying.
+I bought it (also in July) purely on “accident” when shopping for a birthday present for a friend.
+I liked it and didn’t connect it to my sweet bird child.
+I only liked the saying.

 I was wearing my hat on neighborhood walks, looking for my bird, literally Chasing my Joy.

-I emailed Anthony Michael Hall (do I use all three names?) a few days later and emailed me right back like the gentleman he is.
-He was lovely, and he plans to read my screenplay (gasp!) and give me notes on it.
-I just love this whole exchange.
+I contacted Anthony Michael Hall (do I use all three names?) a few days later, and he emailed me right back like the gentleman he is.
+He was kind, and he plans to read my screenplay, and give me notes on it.
 I told Ani that even if it doesn’t go any further than this, this whole thing has just been so much fun and given me so much life.
 This year has been so heavy to carry, this week alone has given me the gas I need to get through the rest of 2020.

-A few days after Joy went missing, I said to Mike that I feel like the 31 things will be all of Joy’s items.
-I think that she knew she had to go; I think the Universe knew too.
-I think it was destiny, and that she was only meant to be in our lives for so long.
+I told Mike a few days after Joy went missing that I believe the 31 things are all of Joy’s belongings.
+I believe she knew she had to leave, and I believe the Universe did as well.
+I believe it was fate, and that she was only intended to be in our lives for a limited time.

-He thought that there was no way she had 31 things, but I told him I wasn’t yet ready to count them.
-That if she wasn’t home by Friday the 31st, my closure needed to be to donate all of her things.
+He said there was no way she had 31 items, but I told him I wasn’t yet ready to count them.
+That if she wasn’t home by Friday the 31st, my closure had to be to donate all of her things.
 If she were to return, we will just get her new things.

 But I needed that closure.

-A week to the day that Joy went missing, I realized why maybe it was so hard for me to get over losing her.
+A week to the day that Joy went missing, I discovered why it was so hard for me to get over losing her.

-The night before that, Anna was in her bedroom watching High School Musical.
-We had just gotten Disney Plus, because of a blog post that Ani had written, ironically (although I feel like nothing is ironic any more).
-She was in her pajamas, eating a snack, looking like she was 12 years old all over again and I said to her through heaving sobs, “I know I shouldn’t say this to you, but I don’t want you to leave, I wish you could stay forever”.
+Anna had been watching High School Musical in her bedroom the night before.
+We had just received Disney Plus as a result of a blog post that Ani had written, ironically (although I feel like nothing is ironic any more).
+Anna was in her jammies, eating a snack, looking like she was 12 years old all over again, and I said to her through heaving sobs, “I know I shouldn’t say this to you, but I don’t want you to leave, I wish you could stay forever”.

-I wanted her to be a little girl again and keep her in her little girl’s room and protect her from every horrible thing.
+I wanted her to be a little girl again, to keep her in her little girl’s room, and protect her from every horrible thing.

-Maybe that is why when Joy spread hers, it was harder than usual to get over.
+Maybe that is why when Joy spread hers, it was difficult to get over.

 Too many parallels, I guess.

-A few days after the exciting video, I counted Joy’s items and there were 31 items.
+I counted Joy’s items, and there were 31 of them.

-I counted them five times just to be sure.
+I counted them five times, just to be certain.